dougsweetser/Q/docs/SR/problem_set_3.md

 own reference frames.

-What makes this problem confusing to discuss is that the doors of the barn and the ends of the ladder are spacelike separated, so the order of events in time can be reversed depending on the reference frame.
+What makes this problem confusing to discuss is that the doors of the barn and the ends of the ladder are space-like separated, so the order of events in time can be reversed depending on the reference frame.

 The reference event chosen for the following space-time diagrams (created in